Un principe d'Ax-Kochen-Ershov imaginaire: Preliminaries

-\begin{corollary} The theory $T^\star$ is complete relative to \(\RVhyb\), and $\RVhyb$ is purely stably embedded in $T^\star$, i.e., the induced structure is that of a hybrid \(\RV\)-structures.
+\begin{corollary} The theory $T^\star$ is complete relative to \(\RVhyb\), and $\RVhyb$ is purely stably embedded in $T^\star$, \emph{i.e.}, the induced structure is that of a hybrid \(\RV\)-structure. \end{corollary}

-This even holds resplendently, for any $\RVhyb$-enrichment of the pair of valued fields. \end{corollary}
+This also holds for any $\RVhyb$-enrichment of the pair of valued fields.
+(This is folklore.
+See, \emph{e.g.}, \cite[Proposition~2.7]{CoElHaJiRi22} for a proof.)

 \begin{proof} Assume that $M,N\models T^\star$ are models with \(\RVhyb(M)\equiv \RVhyb(N)\).
-The isomorphism of prime substructures is easily seen to be a good embedding.
-It follows by \cref{emb sep P}, and a back and forth argument, that it is, in fact, elementary --- \emph{i.e.} \(M\equiv N\).
+The isomorphism between the prime substructures, \emph{i.e.}, the substructures of $M$ an $N$ generated by $\emptyset$, is easily seen to be a good embedding.
+It follows by \cref{emb sep P}, and a back and forth argument, that it is, in fact, elementary --- \emph{i.e.}, \(M\equiv N\).